 Of all the intensity techniques out there, I have two favorites: drop sets and rest pause.
-Drops are a lot of fun and can take a normal set and turn it into a brutal one but they have one major drawback: for many exercises you need two spotters to pull plates off.
-Now, if you have two training partners, that's great but what if, like me, you train alone?
-It ain't gonna happen, that's what!
+Drops are a lot of fun.
+They take a normal set and turn it into a brutal one but they have one major drawback.
+For many exercises you need two spotters to pull plates off.
+Now, if you have two training partners, that’s great!
+But what if, like me, you train alone?
+It ain’t gonna happen, that’s what!
 Enter rest pause.
 This technique has quite a history and a number of variations.
-In this article we will look at that and I'll give you a routine using some of the variations presented.
+In this article we will look at that and I’ll give you a routine using some of the variations presented.

-Lat pulldowns – this will be the Arnold version of rest pause.
+This will be the Arnold version of rest pause.
 You will be doing 2 sets with a weight you can normally hit 6 reps with.
-When you fail, rack the bar for a 8 count, un-rack and do as many reps as you can, re-rack for a 8 count, un-rack and again knock out a few more reps.
+When you fail, rack the bar for an 8 count.
+Un-rack and do as many reps as you can, and re-rack for an 8 count.
+Un-rack and again knock out a few more reps.
 Do this one more time and this counts as one set.

 Wrist curls – 2 sets of 10 reps

 Reverse curls – 2 sets of 10 reps

 Oblique crunch – 2 sets of 25 reps

 Rest Pause Training – Day # 2